-Welcome to the official web site of the Temple of the Celestial Cloud (Tian Yun Gong), located in Monterey California.
-The Temple of the Celestial Cloud is a 501 (c) (3) Non-Profit Religious Organization, founded by Senior Abbot, Professor Jerry Alan Johnson in 2005, and is a Diocese of the Longhu Shan (Dragon Tiger Mountain) Daoist Monastery located in Jiangxi Province, China.
+Welcome to the official web site of the Temple of Change and Transformation (Bian Huan Gong), located in Monterey California.
+The Temple of Change and Transformation is a 501 (c) (3) Non-Profit Religious Organization, founded by Senior Abbot, Professor Jerry Alan Johnson in 2005, and is a Diocese of the Longhu Shan (Dragon Tiger Mountain) Daoist Monastery located in Jiangxi Province, China.
 This special Daoist Temple is a sanctum for devotees of Chinese Medical Qigong Healing, Daoist Internal Martial Arts Instruction, and the study of Esoteric Daoist Mysticism.

 The secret wisdom and esoteric experiences gained from training Daoist Internal Martial Arts, Daoist Energetic Medicine, and Daoist Spiritual Mysticism is deep and profound.
 The radiant illuminations of their most subtle meanings are beyond words, and can only be grasped by direct experience.
 According to the ancient Daoist teaching of the Huangdi Yinfu Jing, “The Canopy of Space and Time is in your hands, Ten Thousand Transformations arise from within your body.”

-We at the Temple of the Celestial Cloud are currently offering to the public a unique opportunity to study and practice these ancient, powerful Daoist esoteric arts.
-The special courses currently taught through the Temple of the Celestial Cloud include:
+We at the Temple of Change and Transformation are currently offering to the public a unique opportunity to study and practice these ancient, powerful Daoist esoteric arts.
+The special courses currently taught through the Temple of Change and Transformation include:

 • Classes in Daoist based Internal Martial Arts Training (Taijiquan, Taijichih, and Baguazhang)